 Alternative Treatments for Sciatica: Acupuncture, Acupressure, Biofeedback, and Yoga

-Your doctor's treatment plan for sciatica may include alternative treatments such as acupuncture or acupressure, biofeedback, and yoga.
+Your doctor's treatment plan for back pain and sciatica may include alternative treatments such as acupuncture, acupressure, biofeedback, and/or yoga.
 Many patients have reported that alternative treatments have really helped.

 You may want to try: